 Receiving feedback about your work performance is just a part of everyday life.
-When provided some constructive criticism, take them with an open mind and show that you’re willing to apply these learnings.
+When provided some constructive criticism, take it with an open mind and show that you’re willing to apply these learnings.

 Although it’s tempting to react defensively, remember that feedback is about delivering a better experience for customers and colleagues alike.

-If your boss has asked you to address customers with a more helpful tone or follow workplace policies closer, make sure you respect their guidance.
+If your boss has asked you to address customers with a more helpful tone or follow workplace policies closely, make sure you respect their guidance.

 After some practice, this feedback will become second nature, as you become a better worker overall.